doocs/leetcode/solution/1100-1199/1132.Reported Posts II/README_EN.md

 | post_id       | int     |
 | remove_date   | date    |
 +---------------+---------+
-post_id is the primary key of this table.
+post_id is the primary key (column with unique values) of this table.
 Each row in this table indicates that some post was removed due to being reported or as a result of an admin review.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to find the average daily percentage of posts that got removed after being reported as spam, <strong>rounded to 2 decimal places</strong>.</p>
+<p>Write a solution to find the average daily percentage of posts that got removed after being reported as spam, <strong>rounded to 2 decimal places</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>